knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ### SegmentDisplay4x7
 ```
 TF/SegmentDisplay4x7/U/<id>/E/counterFinished
+   required: # this tag is not part of the data structure
+     finished: Boolean <true,false>
+     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds
    optional: # this tag is not part of the data structure
      counterParameters:
        required: # this tag is not part of the data structure